Check out our new Drive Well Vermont website.

 The Vermont State Highway Safety Office (SHSO) along with State and Local police are serious about seat belt safety.
-Seat belt use in Vermont is at 86%, (currently equal to the national average), yet still far too many people in our state continue to die as a result of being unrestrained when they are involved in a motor vehicle crash.
+Seat belt use in Vermont in 2020 is at 88.8%, yet still far too many people in our state continue to die as a result of being unrestrained when they are involved in a motor vehicle crash.

 Our Efforts to Increase Seat Belt Use